IBC Express Balita

 IBC Express Balita (lit.
-'IBC Express News') is the bi-hourly news bulletin program of IBC 13 in the Philippines.
-Previously an afternoon newscast, the program was originally anchored by Anne Marie Soriano and Alice Noel and aired from July 13, 1998 to August 5, 2011, replacing Headline Trese and was replaced by News Team 13.
-The News Bulletin aired from October 25, 2020 to present, replacing the second incarnation of IBC Headliners.
+'IBC Express News') is a Philippine television news broadcasting show broadcast by IBC.
+Originally anchored by Anne Marie Soriano and Alice Noel, it aired as an afternoon newscast from July 13, 1998, to August 5, 2011, on the network's afternoon line-up replacing Headline Trese and was replaced by News Team 13: Afternoon Edition.
+The news bulletin premiered on October 31, 2022, replacing IBC Headliners.
+Greg Gregorio and Francis Riodeque currently serves as the anchor.

 Its reportorial teams are tasked to gather news from every major beat in the Greater Manila Area as well as nearby provinces.
-Currently, Express Balita is one of two IBC-produced news programs (along with Tutok 13).